verovaleros/bluedriving/README.md

 - Send the mail to multiples recipients.
 - Update the address of the gps coordinates manually. (right click?)
 - Delete devices and locations from the database.
+- Show the total amount of devices
+- At the right of each device it can say how many times we found it.
+- Filter devices by name or MAC